siloist/Silo_app/README.md

 Silo App
 =======

-an dedicated to Mario Rodriguez Cobos "Silo", the humanist writer and thinker: a collection of his major books, nad a map of all places around the world where activities are being developed.
+a mobile app dedicated to Mario Rodriguez Cobos "Silo", the humanist writer and thinker: a collection of his major books and a map of all places around the world where activities are being developed.

 this app is designed for smartphones and tablets, iOS and Android, built as Cordova (PhoneGap) project with OpenSource technologies:

 * Ionic Framework http://ionicframework.com
 * AngularJS http://angularjs.org